PawseySC/topaz-documentation/README.md

 srun -n 1 --export=all ./gpu_code
 ```
 #### MPI + OpenMP code utilising two GPUs and all available CPU cores per node
-In the following example we assume that ``gpu_code`` ia a MPI + OpenMP code utilising a single GPU per process and capable of using OpenMP mutlithreading to additionally utilise all CPU cores available within the node.
+In the following example we assume that ``gpu_code`` ia a MPI + OpenMP code utilising a single GPU per process and capable of using OpenMP multithreading to additionally utilise all CPU cores available within the node.
 We run the code on two nodes with two processes per node, each using a single GPU.
-We use ``--ntasks-per-socket`` option to run a single process per socket in order to maximise memory badwidth between CPU and GPU memory.
+We use ``--ntasks-per-socket`` option to run a single process per socket in order to maximise memory bandwidth between CPU and GPU memory.
 We also adjust the amount of memory to 180gb since by default we would be given only 10gb per process.
 ```
 #!/bin/bash -l
 #SBATCH --nodes=2